sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 ```

 ## Example of using
-Note: Nuget package not passing name SCU.Serilog.Sinks.Telegram, so in Nuget this extension has name Serilog.Sinks.SCU.Telegram, but in C# code name of lib is SCU.Serilog.Sinks.Telegram.
+Note: Nuget not passing name SCU.Serilog.Sinks.Telegram, so in Nuget this extension has name Serilog.Sinks.SCU.Telegram, but in C# code name of lib is SCU.Serilog.Sinks.Telegram.
 ```c#
 using SCU.Serilog.Sinks.Telegram;
 ```